Candace Cameron Bure Slams ‘All The Christians’ Upset Over Cheeky Picture Of Her Husband Copping A Feel

 Candace Cameron Bure isn’t going to apologize for her Instagram post showing her husband copping a feel, and the Full House star says “all the Christians” getting upset over the cheeky photo need to lighten up.

 Bure, who is known for being strong in her Christian faith, had shared an Instagram picture showing husband, Valeri Bure, with his hand resting on her chest.
-The pair were standing together on a wooden bridge, both smiling as the former NHL star put his arm around his wife’s shoulder and let his hand wander down toward her breast — though it did not appear he was making any strong contact, instead laying his hand there lightly.
+The pair were standing together on a wooden bridge, both smiling as the former NHL star put his arm around his wife’s shoulder and let his hand wander down toward her breast.
+It did not appear he was making any strong contact, instead laying his hand there lightly.

 The playful snap generated some backlash from the actress’s more conservative fans, prompting many to call it inappropriate.
 As the New York Post’s Page Six reported, Bure eventually deleted the photo from her feed, but posted it again in her Instagram stories along with a message to those who were offended by it.